 Numerous past studies have confirmed that a whole host of marine organisms, including sharks, chafe on sand and rocks—presumably to remove parasites and bacteria.
 In a few instances, barracuda have been seen chafing on sea turtles.
 But even though divers, fishers and scientists had anecdotally reported fish chafing on sharks before, no one had ever undertaken a formal study of this particular behavior.

-To fill that gap, Williams and Anstett compiled all the records they could uncover of shark chafing, publishing them online last month in Ecology.
+To fill that gap, Williams and Anstett compiled all the records they could uncover of shark chafing, publishing them online in October in Ecology.
 As they report, fish-on-shark chafing is a more pervasive and widespread behavior than previously recognized—suggesting an intriguing new ecological relationship that scientists can now begin to explore.
 “This is a really ubiquitous, common behavior,” Williams says, “so it must serve some ecological function to have evolved across so many species.”

 She and Anstett collaborated with experts from several countries and nonprofit organizations to source records of the behavior, including drone footage, photographs, diver video feeds and anecdotal reports.
 They eventually compiled 47 incidents involving eight different shark species being chafed by 12 species of fish and one species of shark (the latter being silky sharks that were seen rubbing against a whale shark).
 These examples spanned 13 locations in three oceans from Massachusetts to Mexico and from the Galápagos to California.